michaelbromley/skqw/docs/api.md

 For a general overview, see the [dev guide](./dev-guide.md).

 ## `skqw` object
-The `skqw` object is passed as an argument to most of the lifecycle functions (see Visualization interface below).
+The `skqw` object is passed as the first argument of each of the lifecycle functions (see Visualization interface below).

 ```TypeScript